TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 Last 24 hours

 1. 1.
-Norwich City v Arsenal – live!
+Sunderland v Newcastle United - live!
 2. 2\.
-Strictly Come Dancing 2012 live blog: third live show
+Should the UK scrap its nuclear weapons?
 3. 3\.
-SPL round-up: Murray Davidson scores as Saints move up to second place
+Swiss Bodybuilding Championship - in pictures
 4. 4\.
-Football League: your thoughts
+Napoli wilt in the face of Juve's Andrea Pirlo facts
 5. 5\.
-Frankel must now prove his worth from scratch in an entirely new field
+Halloween dog parade in New York – in pictures
 6. All today's stories

 On the Guardian today

-1. Football Tottenham Hotspur v Chelsea – as it happened
+1. Football Saturday football clockwatch - as it happened
-2. World news Obama heads to Camp David to prepare for crucial final debate
+2. Football Tottenham Hotspur v Chelsea – as it happened
-3. Football Saturday football clockwatch - as it happened
+3. Football Norwich City v Arsenal – as it happened
-4. Life and style Mapping the body: the temple
+4. World news Obama heads to Camp David to prepare for crucial final debate
-5. World news Jon Stewart lays into Bill O'Reilly in presidential debate spoof
+5. Life and style Q&A: John Cleese
-6. Education Gangnam Style parody: Eton Style - video
+6. Life and style Mapping the body: the temple

 *   License/buy our content
 |*   Privacy policy